Hrvoje Hitrec

+Politics

-Hitrec was also a close associate of Franjo Tuđman, the first President of Croatia and an early member of his nationalist Croatian Democratic Union (HDZ) party.
+Hitrec was a close associate of Franjo Tuđman, the first President of Croatia and an early member of his nationalist Croatian Democratic Union (HDZ) party.
 In the early 1990s he served as director of the state broadcaster Croatian Radiotelevision, information minister in the government of Josip Manolić, and also a member of Croatian Parliament.

 Hitrec headed a right-wing independent list in the 2007 parliamentary elections.
 He identified himself as eurosceptic, and won 709 votes, or 0.26% of the vote in the VII district.